-- a.
-Ventilation failure.
-Expected Response is to evacuate area immediately and convene at muster point, confer with Facilities to restore ventilation. - b.
+b.
 Personnel inside UITF enclosure AND the doors are locked.
 NOTE: This event should never occur if proper sweep procedures are followed.
 Expected response is to proceed to the nearest Run/Safe Box and press the crash button.
 Each door has a local crash out button the will release its lock to allow exit.
-Opening the door will drop the PSS to OPEN State. - c.
+Opening the door will drop the PSS to OPEN State. c.
 Electrical Power failure and in case of personnel trapped inside UITF enclosure.
 Personnel Entrapment should never occur if proper sweep procedures are followed.
-PSS system will unlock the doors (Electrical power maintains the locks, loss of power unlocks - fail/safe mode)
+System will unlock the doors (Electrical power maintains the locks, loss of power unlocks - fail/safe mode)